Chloropicrin

 Chloropicrin, also known as PS (from Port Sunlight) and nitrochloroform, is a chemical compound currently used as a broad-spectrum antimicrobial, fungicide, herbicide, insecticide, and nematicide.
-It was used as a poison gas in World War I and the Russian military has been accused of using it in the Russo-Ukrainian War.
-Its chemical structural formula is Cl3C\sNO2|auto=1.
+It was used as a poison gas in World War I. Its chemical structural formula is Cl3C\sNO2|auto=1.

 Synthesis

 Chloropicrin was discovered in 1848 by Scottish chemist John Stenhouse.
 He prepared it by the reaction of sodium hypochlorite with picric acid: